App builder

 Threads

-Each new thread opens a new development session.
+Each new thread opens a new building session.
 This means that when you begin a new thread, the app preview canvas resets to the latest published version of the app, and the Chat tab has a fresh context window.

 When using Source Control, each thread corresponds to a distinct branch.